 - Through no fault of yours (🙃) the information at Companies House is incorrect.
 You need to sort it out so that it is corrected at Companies House and the records in Kudocs are correct.
 Use Full Onboarding to make all the changes you need without completing and legal process, and Kudocs will file the necessary filings and create your Kudocs account with the correct starting point information.

 If you use Full Onboarding but do not correct issues like this, be vary careful.
 Because Kudocs will file a confirmation statement for you at the end of Full Onboarding, make sure you are filing the correct information!

 Quick Onboarding – where you create the Kudocs account with the information ‘as is’ at Companies House.
+There are no filings submitted to Companies House at the end of Quick Onboarding (unlike Full Onboarding – see above).
 You can then use the more detailed processes in Kudocs to perform or record the changes you need to make.